imihajlow/blog/content/posts/ccpu.md

 To access memory and perform jumps you have to somehow supply memory addresses.
 Most of the modern processors allow user to encode direct or indirect memory address right in the load/store/jump instruction.
 Doing this on discrete logic would be too complicated or would require microcode.
 Therefore, I decided to only have indirect memory access and jumps using a pointer register.
 To load the registers in the first place, a **load immediate** instruction is necessary.

-These four classes of instructions are the only instructions implemented.
+These four classes of instructions (read/write memory, arithmetics, jumps, load immediate) are the only instructions implemented.

 The processor operates on 8-bit data and can address up to 65536 bytes of memory (16 bit address).
-This means, the pointer register should hold 16 bits.
-From the programmer's point of view, the pointer register is split into two halves: `PL` and `PH`.
+This means the pointer register should hold 16 bits.
+From the programmer's point of view, the pointer register `P` is split into two halves: `PL` and `PH`.
 These halves can be loaded separately.
 Then, the whole `P` register is used to access memory.
 Jumps are performed by swapping the `P` register with the instruction pointer.
 As a side effect, function calls can be implemented: after swapping (and jumping), `P` shall contain the return address.

 The other two registers are named `A` and `B`.
 The arithmetics is performed between `A` and another register.
 There are four flags implemented:
   * Z - zero;
   * C - carry;
   * S - sign;